Dennis Byars: Personal life

-Byars was born August 23, 1940, in Beatrice, Nebraska, and graduated from Beatrice High School in 1958 and attended University of Nebraska-Lincoln.
+Byars was born August 23, 1940, in Beatrice, Nebraska, and graduated from Beatrice High School in 1958 and attended the University of Nebraska.
 He served as a 1st lieutenant in the Nebraska Army National Guard.
 He has belonged to many groups dealing with people with developmental disabilities and other Gage County, and Beatrice organizations.
 Byars served on the Beatrice School Board and on the Gage County, Nebraska Board of Supervisors.